mazah/django-real-open-idm-demo/README.md

 Go to `http://localhost:8000/` for full list of reports available.
 Currently you are able to:

 - View a basic report about current grants
+- View a report about past approvals (history-report)
-- Export report to CSV
+- Export reports to CSV

 ![Report-basic](img/reports-basic.png)